This post may contain affiliate links. Read my disclosure page here.

 By submitting this form, you consent to receive emails from Delicious Meets Healthy.

-Be sure to try my Roasted Beets and Carrots, Honey Glazed Carrots, and Sauteed Brussels Sprouts and Carrots too!
+If you love easy carrot side dishes, you might also enjoy my Roasted Beets and Carrots, Honey Glazed Carrots, and Sauteed Brussels Sprouts and Carrots.

 Ingredients